 The Ford School’s graduate and undergraduate career services teams provide dedicated service to our students.
 They know the expertise and interests of Ford School students and work with employers to develop targeted recruitment strategies to most effectively reach the strongest pool of applicants.
 Our teams work with employers to:

-- Highlight unique job opportunities at your organization, and attract outstanding talent with the Ford School's MPP/MPA and BA resume collections.
+- Highlight unique job opportunities at your organization, and attract outstanding talent with the Ford School's MPP and BA resume collections.